Scottapotamas/xsens-mti/README.md

 I don't provide Ceedling's vendor files inside this repo, so first runs need to 're-initalise' the test structure.

-1. Use the provided `test/setup_tests.sh` script to begin with.
+1. Use the provided `setup_tests.sh` script to begin.

    - You might need to add execution permission first.
-From `/test`, run `chmod +x setup_tests.sh`.
+Run `chmod +x setup_tests.sh`.
    - Depending on your Ruby/Gem system configuration things may not work first try.
 Failing that, manually install `ceedling` with `gem install ceedling`.

 2. Run the `setup_tests.sh` script.
 If you don't have ceedling installed, it will prompt to install the ruby gem.